 First and foremost in our minds is the subject of safety.
-We work in an inherently dangerous environment where permanent injury is an absolutely serious and ever-present reality.
+We work in an inherently dangerous environment where permanent injury is a serious and ever-present reality.
 Our methods have been developed from many years of experience and they work.
-We have never had a student injure themselves seriously in fifteen years of operation.
+Since opening the school in 2001, we have had no serious student injuries.

 We will teach you unique and repeatable methods to be safe here in our shop and in your own.
-Beyond learning by rote, we will explain the theory behind our methods and why they are the safest possible.
+We will explain the theory behind our methods and why they are the safest possible.

-As professional woodworkers that actually do this for a living rather than only teaching it, our approach to woodworking is very heavily machine oriented.
-Our approach is to get the job done by the fastest most efficient, "practical" means possible.
-This does not mean that one needs to spend tens of thousands of dollars to equip a shop.
-An initial $2,000 investment for home workshop tooling and machinery can do the job very handsomely, so the focus really is on the word "practical".
-Every shop obviously needs hand tools and we indeed use these traditional tools every day in our regular studio work.
-However, we believe very strongly that we have a great deal of modern technology available to us and it seems counter productive to not take advantage of it.
-Yes, it is true that one is able to start a fire with the ancient method of friction using a bow, a cord, a dowel, and one heck of a lot of physical exhaustion.
-We can also start the same fire by striking a match and have the same result in seconds.
-The end result is still "fire" and it will look the same, act the same, and warm us just as well regardless of the method used to produce it.
-We feel the same way about woodworking.
-There is nothing wrong with using the tools the colonials may have used but to do so with the notion that the end result is better and of a higher quality through the sole use of these traditional hand tools is invalid.
+Every shop needs hand tools and we use these traditional tools every day in our regular studio work.
+However, we believe very strongly that we have modern technology available to us and it seems counter productive to not take advantage of it.
+Yes, it is true that one is able to start a fire with the ancient method of friction using a bow, a cord, a dowel, and a lot of physical exhaustion.
+We can also start the same fire by striking a match to produce the same result in seconds.
 We live in the machine age, we honor the past, but do not chose to relive it.

 Our class focuses as much on the material as our methods of working it.
 Wood is an extremely unique material, but it can be predictable if you know how to read the grain.
 Many students remark that they will never look at wood the same again.

-The alumni of the JD Lohr School of Woodworking come from many backgrounds.
+The alumni of the Lohr School of Woodworking come from many backgrounds.
 What unites us all is a passion in working with wood and a desire to reach our fullest potential.
 All are welcome in our woodshop!

 Many of our students are nearing retirement and looking for a hobby to inspire themselves in their next chapter.
 Others are young people, searching for a glimpse at a unique and rewarding career in woodworking.
 Some are working adults looking to hone their weekend warrior woodworking skills so they can step out from behind their computer desks.
 We have hosted men and women from across the United States and international students from the UK, France, South America, Turkey, India, and Africa.

 The skill level of our students is quite variable.
-Some of our students are completely green beginners, while we've also hosted folks like the president of a cabinet shop that makes built-in cabinetry for some of the swankiest apartments in New York City.
-No matter your skill set, there is a lot to be learned at the Lohr School of Woodworking.
+Some of our students are complete beginners, while we've also hosted professional cabinetmakers that never had formal training.
+No matter your skill set, we promise there is a lot to be learned at the Lohr School of Woodworking.